 Students involved in school-sponsored activities must present documentation from the appropriate coach/sponsor before they are absent from class.
 At that time, students may arrange for completing in-class assignments they may miss.
-If no arrangements are made, all policies in the syllabus and due dates posted in Blackboard/MindTap will remain in effect.
+If those assignments are not completed and submitted according to the arrangements, they will not be counted.
+If no arrangements are made in advance of the absence, all policies in the syllabus and due dates posted in Blackboard/MindTap will remain in effect.